-A lot of my crafts require a compound miter saw so I thought it might be a good idea to do a review of the available miter saws for sale.
+Power tools can be a little intimidating if you don’t use them often.
+However, if you do a lot of wood crafts that require cutting, a power tool like a compound miter saw can be so much more efficient.
+Since a lot of my crafts recommend a compound miter saw, I thought it might be a good idea to do a review of the available miter saws for sale.

 I am focusing on saws with a ten inch blade since this size is sufficient for most projects done by wood crafters.
+In fact, with this size saw you should be able to cut through a 4×4 with no problem.
 I also am looking at the compound saws versus the regular miter saws because with the compound you have the versatility to cut many different angles, including crosscut and downward.

 This comes in real handy for doing a birdhouse craft out of a log where the top needs to be cut at angles.
 Sliding compounds can handle wider wood by turning the blade inward.

-The Hitachi ten inch compound miter saw sells for around $80.
+The Hitachi ten inch compound miter saw sells for less than $200.
 It provides smooth and accurate cuts and crosscuts in many different wood products.
 Of all the product reviews that I had read the only negatives were that one person thought it could use a longer extension and it didn’t include a parts list.
 All of the reviews said that it cut well and precise.
 A good saw for the money.

 The Craftsman compound miter saw is rated number one by Consumer Search.
-It is also priced a little higher, at an average around $250.
+It is also priced a little higher, at just over $200.
 Although, it does come with all of the basic accessories.
 This saw would be great for anyone needing to cut molding or anything else requiring angle cuts.
 Reviewers say it is foolproof because it has an automatic angle finder on it that transfers the correct miter settings to the saw automatically by moving the fences instead of the blade.

 The most expensive option is the Bosch sliding compound miter saw.
-It sells for around $375 but can handle some wider sections of wood than a regular compound miter saw.
+However, if you do a lot of wood working, it might be a luxury worthwhile.
+A nice benefit is that the saw provides a Bosch exclusive axial glide system that allows wider cross cuts and better alignment.
 This particular model puts the controls to the front of the saw which make it fast and easy to make adjustments while working on a project.
 The single bevel slide mechanism moves the blade easily and fluently through the cut every time.
 There is never any dangerous binding to worry about.